wilsond-gds/notes-on-git/nunjucks.md

 ## Add things to the expected output of a block

+If you want to keep the original content of a block, but then add extra code to it, use the `super()` command.
+This will add the original content at the point you specify, like so:

 ```
 {% block standardBlock %}
-Before super is called
+<p>My extra code</p>
-{# will contain the content generated in standardBlock #}
+{# Then call super to add the content generated in the other definition of standardBlock.
+You could do this before your addition as well. #}
 {{ super() }}
-After super is called
 {% endblock %}
 ```